MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiadef/ns-wiadef-_wia_barcodes.md

 ## -remarks

-The header must be followed by a sequence of barcode information structures, one for each decoded barcode, in the order the barcodes were found and decoded.</p>
+The header must be followed by a sequence of barcode information structures, one for each decoded barcode, in the order the barcodes were found and decoded.